lestercorreya/Audio-Editor/README.md

 1. Material ui
 2. wavesurfer.js

+# Note
+While using the trim functionality, please click and drag the vertical slider and not the yellow or blue knob or else the marker will not move.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).